Arts Commons Presents

 *Please be on time.
 For the respect of the speakers and other patrons, latecomers will only be seated at an appropriate break in the performance.

-Dive beneath the waves and come face to face with hammerhead sharks, bottlenose dolphins, and black-footed penguins as marine biologist and photographer Thomas Peschak brings you up close and personal with both the charming and daunting animals found in the world’s oceans.
+Dive beneath the waves and come face to face with hammerhead sharks, bottlenose dolphins, and manta rays as marine biologist and photographer Thomas Peschak brings you up close and personal with the charming and daunting animals found in the world’s oceans.

 Part of the National geographic Live series presented by Arts Commons.